User Login Session Timeout Logout in PHP

 User Login Session Expiration Logout

-This logout.php page will “unset” logged-in user session and check for the status of the session_expired flag.
+This logout.php page will “unset” the logged-in user session and check for the status of the session_expired flag.
 If it is set, then the login session timeout message will be displayed to the user.

 session_start();